PhD, Principal Investigator - Faculty of Medicine

 Dr. Maeve Long is an enthusiastic cell biologist with expertise in organelle dynamics and membrane trafficking.
 She obtained a 1st Class Honours B.Sc.
 (Hons.) degree in Cell and Molecular Biology, graduating top of her class from University College Dublin (UCD), Ireland.
 Maeve then secured a prestigious IRC Scholarship to pursue PhD studies in Cell Biology in the lab of Prof. Jeremy Simpson carrying out an siRNA screen looking at Rho GTPases in membrane trafficking events.
 Following a short post-doctoral period with Dr. Niamh O’Sullivan working on developing a cellular disease model of hereditary spastic paraplegia (HSP) using CRISPR/Cas9 gene editing at the Conway Institute in UCD, Maeve moved to Helsinki to join the McWilliams Lab.
 Her project aim is to pursue organelle research in vivo as part of a Novo Nordisk Foundation Excellence Project.
 Away from the bench Maeve loves spending time in the great outdoors, taking dance classes and most of all discovering new places on her travels.

-Jesse is currently undertaking his undergraduate studies in laboratory sciences at the Metropolia University of Applied Scienes.
+Jesse is a research technician in the McWilliams lab, and has obtained major experience in molecular biology, assay development and cell biology.
+Previously, Jesse was a student intern in the lab and successfully completed his undergraduate thesis project in the McWilliams Lab, as part of his B.Sc. undergraduate studies in Laboratory Sciences at the Metropolia University of Applied Scienes.
 He has previously been an intern in the DNA sequencing and genomics laboratory at the Institute of Biotechnology, University of Helsinki.
-Jesse joins the McWilliams lab as an intern, and will complete his undergraduate thesis here.

 Undergraduate MD research student